 NHS Scotland’s Test and Protect, it alerts you if you’ve been in close contact with another app user who tests positive, breaking the chains of transmission

 Local Bus Services

 We are operating a normal timetable across all our local bus services.
-Face coverings must be worn at all times (unless exempt - see below) and you must socially distance to at least 1 metre.
-Our seating capacity has now increased and we have adjusted our onboard signage accordingly.
+Face coverings must be worn at all times (unless exempt - see below).

 School Bus Services